 Original callsigns were N8MFG (1990-1991) and KF8NU (1991-1996).
 N8QQ came about during the first wave of vanity applications in 1996.

-I'm active on several VHF/UHF Digital Voice modes, starting with D-STAR in 2010, and more recently adding DMR and System Fusion in 2016.
-For the most part, I use a Raspberry Pi hotspot connected to a DVMega, a DV4mini, and a DVAP.
-The DVMega and DV4mini both handle all three modes, but having the three separate devices in one hotspot allows the three modes to be used simultaneously.
-I'm also hosting a YSF reflector on Fusion (US Ohio), and a couple XLX reflectors on D-STAR (XRF010 and XRF011), and plan on linking them with DMR as soon as the XLX software allows it.
+I'm active on several VHF/UHF Digital Voice modes, starting with D-STAR in 2010, and more recently with DMR and System Fusion in 2016.
+I use a Raspberry Pi hotspot with a DVMega, a DV4mini, and a DVAP.
+The DVMega and DV4mini both handle all three modes, and having the three separate devices in one hotspot allows the three modes to be used simultaneously.
+I'm also hosting a YSF reflector on Fusion (US Ohio), and a couple X Reflectors on D-STAR (XRF010 and XRF011).
+I'm planning on linking them with DMR as soon as the XLX software allows it.